 Instead of living on isolated farms, the settlers lived in the village and tended small plots for vineyards, olive groves, and orchards close to town and larger, 100-acre plots for row crops further out.
 A full range of artisans, merchants, and professionals made the village self-sustaining.

 Then came the American Revolution.
-In South Carolina, the war was marked by Indian-style raiding and ambushes and was particularly murderous, matching Tory families and neighbors against Patriot friends and cousins.
+In South Carolina, the war was marked by Indian-style raiding and ambushes and was particularly murderous, matching Loyalist families and neighbors against Patriot friends and cousins.

-New Bordeaux, whose residents were ardent Patriots and raised a militia company to fight in the Continental Army, was repeatedly hit by Tories.
-It also lost two key leaders, first the Rev. Gibert, who died in New Bordeaux in 1773 after eating poisonous mushrooms, then St. Pierre, killed in battle during an expedition against the Cherokee in 1776.
+New Bordeaux, whose residents were ardent Patriots and raised a militia company, was repeatedly hit by Loyalists.
+It also lost two key leaders, first the Rev. Gibert, who died in New Bordeaux in 1773 after eating poisonous mushrooms, then St. Pierre, killed in battle during the expedition against the Cherokee in 1776.

 Without the Rev. Gibert's influence in Charles Town on the town's behalf, its economic fortunes flagged and its twin industries, wine and silk, faltered.
 With the war's end came the first footsteps of King Cotton and its demands for larger plantations and slave labor.
 By the 1790s, New Bordeaux was a ghost town.

 The Huguenots moved into the surrounding countryside, intermarried with the Scots-Irish and adopted the new agricultural demands of cotton.
 Only the surnames survive, some of them serving as street names for the Monticello community, Mr. Edmonds said, and stone markers for the place of worship and Moragn's grave.